mj-xmr/SolOptXMR/docs/automation.md

 ```

-- Veryfy if the update of the settings works by logging into the machine from the user, whose sudo rights we've altered (USR) and execute:
+- Verify if the update of the settings works by logging into the machine from the user, whose sudo rights we've altered (USR) and execute:

 ```
 systemctl suspend